If you’re a huge fan of Apple and you want to or have to find remote work, Apple work from home jobs would probably sound like a dream.

 The chat and phone technical support for all Apple products is provided by AppleCare.

-Whether you’ve gone through all the iconic Apple gadgets (anyone remembers the iMac?
+Whether you’ve gone through all the iconic Apple gadgets (anyone remember the iMac?
 Or iPods?) or you’re a recent convert, Apple fans make the best Apple employees.

 After all, who better to assist with Apple products than someone who’s knowledgeable and passionate about these products, right?

-Those looking for Apple work from home jobs should definitely look into becoming an Apple Support Advisor.
+Those looking for Apple work-from-home jobs should definitely look into becoming an Apple Support At-Home Advisor.

-Here are some of the general job requirements These home-based customer service positions have specific requirements for students, chat-based agents, and so on.
+Here are some of the general job requirements for at-home advisor roles:

 Aside from the knowledge and technical requirements, Support Advisors need to have a passion for technology and helping people.
 Also, advisors need to be able to motivate themselves, work independently, and multitask between different applications and systems effortlessly.